Employer & Employee Support (help finding work)

 Information for Businesses about Ways to Work

 One of the key elements of the Ways to Work that differentiates it from other projects is the ability to fund work placements of 6 or 12 months called ‘Intermediate Labour Market placements (ILMs).
-These ILMs exist to give employment opportunities to Halton residents that are on the Ways to Work programme and are fully funded by the Ways to Work project.
+These ILMs exist to give employment opportunities to Halton residents that are on the Ways to Work programme and are funded by the Ways to Work project.
 This means Ways to Work will pay the national minimum wage (age dependent) rate and employer NI/Pension contributions for the duration of the ILM placement.
 The eligibility requirements are as follows:

 - SME (max 250 full time employees)